molecularmachinist/pathfinder/pull_auto/README.md

 ## After equilibration
 ```
-python pathfinder.py conteq 0 'SYSTEM'
+python pathfinder.py conteq 0
 ```
 After equilibration, the conteq command will check if the structure is equilibrated enough.
-The command takes two arguments as input: the number of the iteration and the name (abbreviation) of the domain.
+The command takes one argument as input: the number of the iteration (starting from 0).
 If the equilibration time was too short and the structure is not equilibrated enough, it will double the running time and run the equilibration again.
 If the equilibration was successful, the program will tell you and exit, and now you are ready to continue into the next iteration if you wish.